 The IEC, headquartered in Geneva, Switzerland, is the world's leading publisher of International Standards for electrical and electronic technologies.
 It is a global, independent, not-for-profit, membership organization (funded by membership fees and sales).
-The IEC includes 171 countries that represent 99,1% of world population and 99,2% of world energy generation.
+The IEC includes 171 countries that represent 99% of world population and energy generation.